Browse the knowledge base

 Growth 200 20 GB

 Storage is separate from the monthly counter.
-Deleting documents frees storage but doesn't refund the monthly counter.
-Storage caps apply to the total documents-on-file at any time; the monthly counter is intake-only.
+Storage applies to the total documents on file at any time; the monthly counter is intake-only.

-For higher-volume teams beyond Growth's 200, write to [email protected] to discuss enterprise pricing.
+For higher-volume teams beyond Growth's 200, write to [email protected] to discuss options.

 When the counter behaves unexpectedly

 My team is at quota mid-month — what do I do?
-Two options:
+Three options:

 • Wait for the reset on the 1st.
 If you're 3 days from month-end, this is the simplest path.